goatshriek/stumpless/docs/portability.md

 in order to work in constrained environments it must be able to handle a variety of situations that don't arise in standard desktop or server environments.

-Stumpless follows a few key principles in its design in order to be feature-rich and easy to maintain while remaining as portable as possible:
+Stumpless follows a few key design principles in order to be feature-rich and easy to maintain while remaining as portable as possible:
  * **No `#ifdef` directives are allowed in source files.**
    Source code with preprocesor directives that add, alter, or remove functionality are easy to add, but scatter configuration-specific behavior